 DTF Printer Financing – Cashflow Machine

 Financing your new direct to film printer paints a much different picture.
-It’s shows why dtf is taking the industry by storm.
+A picture that shows clearly why many online t-shirt businesses are jumping on board.

 Currently, payments for a $24,000 dtf printer are about $550.00 with good credit and 2+ years in business.

-Keep all of that cash you would have spent on the printer in your bank account.
+Now you still have access to all of that cash you would have invested in purchasing the printer outright.
 Use it to invest in marketing, advertising, personnel or design work.
-Something that will get your end product in front of as many of the right people as possible so your business can GROW.

 Because you can easily start making money the first or second month your printer is up and running!